Skip to content

 After saving, you should see the browser show your name.

-You can have more than one element.
+Unlike some other JS frameworks, you can have more than one root element.

 Task: Add a <p> element after the <h1> element with some placeholder text.